Way2Web/laravel-users/README.md

 If you want to at basic roles, do the following thinks.

-Add to your 'DatabseSeeder.php' file in the 'database/seeds' folder
+Add to your 'DatabaseSeeder.php' file in the 'database/seeds' folder
 ```bash
 $this->call(RoleTableSeeder::class);
 $this->call(RoleUserTableSeeder::class);